fgillet3/DynaGraM/README.md

 # DynaGraM
  **R** code of the *DynaGraM* model.

-Will be made public as soon as a submitted paper to *Ecological nodelling* will be accepted.
+Will be made public as soon as a paper submitted to *Ecological modelling* will be accepted.